Ann Masterman Skinn

 Ann Emelinda Skinn (née Masterman; 1747 – 1789) was an English novelist.

-Ann Masterman was born in 1747, most likely in York as she states on the title page of her work, The Old Maid, that York is her "native place."
-Masterman died in poverty on 23 March 1789 in Margate, Kent, at the age of 41.
+Biography

-She is the author of only one known work, The Old Maid, published in 1771.
+Ann Masterman was born in 1747, most likely in York as she states on the title page of her work, The Old Maid; or, the History of Miss Ravensworth, that York is her "native place."
+She was described in the 1780s as the "grand-daughter and heiress of Henry Masterman, of Settrington, in the county of York, Esq."